AI Agents on monday.com

 Use the Tools section to maximize your agent's abilities with web search capabilities and connections to platform integrations.

-Check out all the available tools
+Check out some of the available tools

 • Outlook